Embird Embroidery Software

 Sfumato Stitch Portrait - First Sfumato object filled with 5 shades

-The first Sfumato object filled with 5 shades derived from the basic color.
+The first Sfumato object after generating 5 shades derived from the skin-tone basic color.

 Sfumato Stitch Portrait - Mouth object in the Parts Inspector list

-Select the mouth opening in the Parts Inspector window and use the main menu > Convert > Fill & Sfumato > Create Fill from Opening command to create a mouth object.
+In the Parts Inspector, select the mouth opening.
+Use Main Menu > Convert > Fill & Sfumato > Create Fill from Opening to transform the void into a new Sfumato object.

 Sfumato Stitch Portrait - Mouth object with 4 shades of pink color

-Mouth Sfumato object with 4 shades of pink color.
+The mouth Sfumato object rendered with 4 shades of pink.

 Multicolored Design